ciaran51/elasticgraph/elasticgraph-admin_lambda/README.md

 # ElasticGraph::AdminLambda

-This gem wraps `elasticgraph-admin` in order to run it from an AWS Lambda.
+Adapts `elasticgraph-admin` to run as an AWS Lambda.

 ## Dependency Diagram